dineshdaultani/dineshdaultani.github.io/_pages/home.md

 ## Achievements / Awards
 - Recipient of **Tokyo Tech Tsubame Scholarship** for Doctoral Students from 2023 to 2024.
-- **Certificate of Appreciation** for my active participation in [Intel AI Academy](https://software.intel.com/content/www/us/en/develop/topics/ai/training.html) and presenting my research work at PyCon (Python Conference).
+- **Certificate of Appreciation** for my active participation in [Intel AI Academy](https://software.intel.com/content/www/us/en/develop/topics/ai/training.html) and presenting my research work at PyCon (Python Conference) 2017.
-- **Certificate of Honor** for designing a website for the annual technological festival held at [CDGI](https://cdgi.edu.in/cdgi.php) (undergrad).
+- **Certificate of Honor** for designing a website for the annual technological festival held at [CDGI](https://cdgi.edu.in/cdgi.php) (undergrad) in 2013.

 ## Co-Curricular
 - [Intel’s Student Ambassador](https://software.intel.com/content/www/us/en/develop/community/ambassadors.html) of Artificial Intelligence at Illinois State University in 2016 - 2017.